rahulDelphiDigital/ESD_Subgraph/README.md

 ## Terminologies

-**Bonding** - Bonding is the act of locking your token in the Empty Set Dollar DAO to gain benefits such as voting or rewards.
+**Bonding** - Bonding is the act of locking your ESD token in the Empty Set Dollar DAO / LP tokens in the pool contract, to gain benefits such as voting or rewards.

 **Staging** - Tokens must pass through a staging phase when entering the DAO.
 When the tokens are staged they will be available to bond.
 This state is used to control the deposit and withdrawal of tokens.